71f681c20d/solana-dex/README.md

-# solana-dex
+# Solana DEX
-A dex with liquidity pool for Solana swaps
+A dex with liquidity pool for Solana-based swaps

+- Deposit assets into Liquidity Pool
+- Perform token swaps